 - visit your nearest preferred branch of the bank with passport and you can take your visa paper or remember your visa expiry date in case they ask you

 - bank staff will come to you to assist you and open up a bank account for you

 - provide information and answers the staff asks to you and your bank account will be ready in about 5-10 minutes

-your cards will arrive in your address you provided in few business days
+- your cards will arrive in the address you provided in a few business days

 - if you are depositing bank draft/ cheque, tell bank staff about this and they will be more than happy to assist you and do it for you.

-- the cheque amount will be loaded to your account in few business days.
+- the cheque amount will be loaded to your account in a few business days.

 - you don’t need to pay any fees or deposit any amount for opening a bank account!
 The regular fee will be waived for few months!